-&lt;sup>26Benedict Anderson, Imagined Communities: Reflections on the Origin and Spread of Nationalism (Verso, 1991), 64
+&lt;sup>27Benedict Anderson, Imagined Communities: Reflections on the Origin and Spread of Nationalism (Verso, 1991), 64

-In conclusion it should be noted that despite the inherent difficulty in classifying reasons behind the creation of a Diaspora, a Diaspora is a unique group of people who have a desire to return to their homeland unlike migrants who have left their homelands by choice.
-For the Diaspora it was never a choice but rather the circumstances were such that they had to flee their homelands.
+Diaspora it was never a choice but rather the circumstances were such that they had to flee their homelands.
 Diasporas are also perfect examples of soft power or rather the power to get things done not using coercion.
 If tapped tactfully, state-linked Diaspora could be a great resource to generate revenue and Diaspora capital to their respective homelands which is more often than not the case.
 However, the national movement and preservation of culture in exile is the greatest contribution of a stateless Diaspora to their homeland as a form of soft power.
 Therefore, it can be argued that being a stateless Diaspora plays a significant role in maintaining and reshaping Tibetan ethnic identity in exile.
 I will support this argument by exploring more deeply the Tibetan Diaspora in India, its formation and characteristics in the next chapter.